Planning on Moving Overseas

-It’s no secret that flying to another country can be pricy.
-Start to examine flight prices as soon as possible, and set up price alerts to notify you if a flight becomes available for the price that you are hoping to pay.
+It’s no secret that flying to another country can be pricey.
+Start to examine flight prices to your destination country as soon as possible, and set up price alerts to notify you if a flight becomes available for the amount that you are hoping to pay.
 While sites like Skyscanner can prove invaluable for finding the best deals on flights, be sure to keep tabs on individual airlines as well, as some may charge a premium for booking your airline ticket through third-party sites.

 Package and Ship What You Can’t Carry Along

 Shipping items internationally can be expensive, so it may make more sense to pay for an extra luggage bag on your flight to your host country.
 Compare the cost of shipping items internationally to the price of the extra luggage bag to see which makes more sense.

 The last thing you want is to find yourself stuck in a foreign country trying to explain to the authorities that you lost your passport.
 Make copies of your passport, license, birth certificate, medical records, marriage certificates, and health insurance in case the original copy is lost.
 For added safety, laminate these documents to protect them from rain or wear and tear.

 Make Arrangements for Your First Night in Your Host Country

 While “winging it” with housing can provide a fun experience, make sure that you at least have somewhere to stay for your first night.
 Between dealing with jetlag and trying to navigate through an entirely new city, having a place to sleep lined up before you arrive will eliminate quite a bit of unnecessary stress.

 Ensure that you’re financially covered in case of injury or illness.
 We recommend identifying a medical insurance plan that will give you the freedom to choose any hospital with 24-hour emergency assistance.
 Learn more about global medical insurance or compare global medical insurance and see which plan is right for you.

 Best International Health Insurance for Living Abroad